Support Page Content

 On this page find information from Student Services Center, Financial Aid, Registrar, Admissions, Orientation, Academic Advising, Services for Students With Disabilities.

-Yes, students can schedule an appointment with an advisor directly from our Academic Advising website.
+To change your major to Undeclared schedule an appointment with an advisor in the Academic Advising Center website.

 Is the Bursars Office open?

 We are still open virtually - please email us at firstname.lastname@example.org

 Payments can be made online.
 ACH payments will NOT have a service fee